Part 2, The Allies Return

 Landing crafts plowed through the waves.
 Apart from the noise of the engines driving the vessels, the rolling sounds of the sea and the distant droning of Allied aircraft in the clouds above, a deathly stillness had fallen over the men.

 In the distance ahead, men could hear the detonations of bombs and the ack-ack of anti-aircraft fire.
-Behind them came the reassuring crump of the naval guns, followed by the whines of shells as they flew overhead, battleship to corvette anchored in phalanx behind the tiny landing craft.
+Behind them came the reassuring crump of the naval guns, followed by the whines of shells as they flew overhead, battleship to corvette anchored in phalanx behind the lines of tiny landing craft.
 Salvo after salvo left the guns to embed themselves in the Norman landscape.

 As the crafts drew near, the men in landing crafts became galvanized.
 Months of drilling took over as if on reflex.
 Officers barked out orders, and the crews of the lead LCTs (landing Craft, Tanks) fired smoke signals.
 As abruptly as it had begun, the naval bombardment stopped, prompting an eerie silence broken only by the crashing of the waves on the beaches almost 300 m (320 yards) away.
 Then at 6.31 am British time, a minute behind schedule, the first ten craft off “Utah” beach lowered their ramps and first 300 invaders leapt into the cold channel waters and waded towards the low, undulating shoreline.
 As they hit the beach, gunfire came up to greet them.
 It was D-Day, June 6, 1944.